 The Sweetwater Watershed is largely (86%) within unincorporated jurisdictions.
-Other jurisdictions include: Port of San Diego, City of Chula Vista, La Mesa, Lemon Grove, National City and San Diego..
+Other jurisdictions include: Port of San Diego, City of Chula Vista, La Mesa, Lemon Grove, National City and San Diego.
 The most urbanized parts in Sweetwater Watershed include portions of the City of Chula Vista, City of Lemon Grove, National City, and the unincorporated communities of Spring Valley and Rancho San Diego.
 Unincorporated communities include Jamul, Pine Valley, Descanso, Alpine, the Cleveland National Forest, Cuyamaca Rancho State Park, and the Viejas Indian Reservation.
 Most of the unincorporated communities consist of undeveloped land, with 41% of the land administered by state and federal agencies or controlled by Indian Tribes (SDBC, 2008).
 There are 2 tribal reservations located within the Sweetwater Watershed: Viejas and Sycuan; in total, tribal lands account for approximately 2% of the total area within the watershed.

 The dominant land uses in the Sweetwater Watershed vary by the three HAs (SDBC, 2008).
 The Lower Sweetwater HA's dominant land use consists of residential followed by transportation, open spaces/preserves, and undeveloped/vacant land.
 The Middle Sweetwater HA's dominant land use consists of undeveloped/vacant land followed by residential, open spaces/preserves, and transportation.
-The Upper Sweetwater HA's dominant land use consists of undeveloped/vacant land solution.
 The Upper Sweetwater HA's dominant land use consists of undeveloped/vacant land followed by open space/preserve, residential, and agriculture.